PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 Note that my cursor is on `InputText`.
 On the left side of the screen, the `InputText` element's parameters are not just shown to you, but they are each individually described to you, and, the type is shown as well.  *I mean, honestly, how much more could you ask for?*

-OK, I suppose you could ask for a smaller window that just shows the parameters are you're typing them in.
+OK, I suppose you could ask for a smaller window that just shows the parameters as you're typing them in.
 Well, OK, in PyCharm, when your cursor is between the  `(   )` press CONTROL+P.  When you do, you'll be treated to a little window like this one:

 ![image](https://user-images.githubusercontent.com/13696193/61997590-aa82c280-b071-11e9-8d76-7d9c811f8fcc.png)